Qiongju-Qiu/sEHAllostery/README.md

 ### Introduction
 ***
 This repository provides raw data and analytic scripts for in silico analysis of corresponding paper.
-For more details please see NOTES in each script.
+For more details please see README_NOTES for details of each script.

 ### Details
 ***